felixplasser/qc_pymol/README.md

 ## Plotting of densities and electrostatic potentials

-Load the script file from the PyMOL console
+Load the script file from the PyMOL console and initialize some settings
 ~~~~
 run <qc_pymol>/dens_plot.py
+dens_plot_init
 ~~~~

 Plot a density given as cube file